UPDATED 3 March 2021

 The Government regulations can be read in full on the government website here.

-We have been carefully opening up our churches to keep people safe.
-Please continue to observe the highest safety standrds when visiting for Priavte Prayer and use the NHS Track and Trace App.
+When visiting for Priavte Prayer or services, please use the NHS Track and Trace App.
 QR codes are located on the doors of every church building.

 You may use a churchyard as a public outdoor space to meet a person if they live alone.